 It’s the nature of long-term investing that ups and downs are likely to come and go.
-It may be quite unsettling to see but try to keep calm and think long term rather than making any sudden reactions.
-For example, think about what you’re saving for and how uncertain periods like the cost of living crisis will pass.
+It might be quite unsettling to see but try to keep calm and think long term rather than making any sudden decision.
+For example, think about what you’re saving for and how uncertain periods like the cost-of-living crisis will pass.

 In this article, we break down what market volatility is and share some tips for keeping calm so that you can get through tough economic times.
 The information in this article is intended to help you make informed decisions about your investments – but should not be taken as financial advice.
 The best course of action for you will depend on your individual circumstances.